-- Instance 0 for synchronizing device clock - Instance 1 for the transmission of time synchronization messages
+- Instance 0 - for synchronizing device clocks and transmitting time synchronization messages - Instance 1 - only for transmitting time synchronization messages

 Enables/disables the 802.1AS function for the respective instance.

 The 802.1AS function is enabled.
 The device synchronizes its local clock using the 802.1AS function.
 Consider activating the 802.1AS function on the individual ports.